Discover what to do in Bergamo like a local and experience the magic of a surprising double city.

 It's an actual piece of the local history and, in addition, a green alternative for getting around without taking the bus or car.
 You can reach it from the station by walking along Viale Vittorio Emanuele.

 Tasting polenta and stracciatella gelato right where it was invented.
 If you're wondering what to do in Bergamo like a local, well, then start by entering a trattoria.
-These simple, no-frills taverns are true traditional cuisine strongholds where the only protagonist is the palate.
+These simple, no-frills taverns are true traditional cuisine strongholds.

-Forget diets and don't even think about keeping track of your calorie intake.
-You just have to have fun and enjoy your meal.
+Don't even think about keeping track of your calorie intake, but just have have fun and enjoy your meal.
 What can't be missing from Bergamo's tables?
 Polenta, of course.

 A symbol of Lombard tradition, it's also known as 'la taragna' in the Bergamo area, a dish prepared with maise and buckwheat flour, butter and cheese, preferably the local Branzi and Formai de Mut.